maptoolkit/maps-js/docs/classes/Map.md

 evokes flight.
 The animation seamlessly incorporates zooming and panning to help the user maintain her bearings even after traversing a great distance.

+!!! note "Reduced Motion"
-Note: The animation will be skipped, and this will behave equivalently to `jumpTo` if the user has the `reduced motion` accessibility feature enabled in their operating system, unless 'options' includes `essential: true`.
+    The animation will be skipped, and this will behave equivalently to `jumpTo` if the user has the `reduced motion` accessibility feature enabled in their operating system, unless 'options' includes `essential: true`.

 Triggers the following events: `movestart`, `move`, `moveend`, `zoomstart`, `zoom`, `zoomend`, `pitchstart`, `pitch`, `pitchend`, `rollstart`, `roll`, `rollend`, and `rotate`.